College of Charleston Zero Waste

 Materials managment at the College of Charleston is currently organized through a variety of independent departments on campus.
 The goal of this website is to provide a central source of information regarding current and future resource management programs on campus as well as related news and special events.
 This includes information about our Recycling Program, Compost Program, Waste Aversion Programs like the Tap That Campaign, and our Policies and planning regarding resource management.

-If you need recycling services including bins or materials pick-up for special events, materials pick-up outside your regular schedule, new bins, cardboard pick-up, etc. please submit a request to the Physical Plant Recycling Shop through MAINTENANCE DIRECT.
+If you need recycling services including bins or materials pick-up for special events, materials pick-up outside your regular schedule, new bins, cardboard pick-up, etc. please submit a request to the Physical Plant Recycling Shop by calling 953-5550.

 The College of Charleston currently uses a dual-stream system for its recycling program.
 This means that all recyclable materials are separated into one of two streams: Paper and GPM (Glass Plastics and Metals).
 All materials that can not be sorted into either of these two streams is sent to the landfill.